 Proof of identity

-Where possible, we will use the documents you provide to prove your age, residence, income and/or assets relevant to the payment or service you are applying for.
-However, to be eligible for some payments or services, you may need to provide additional documents.
+Where possible, we will use the documents you provide to progress your claim.
+However, you may need to provide more documents to be eligible for some payments or services.

 Definition of a partner